mwpowellhtx/GeniusCode.Components.Console/README.md

 }
 ```

+### Variable

-- Variables can also have a built-in type associated with them.
+- A Variable can also have a built-in type associated with it.

 ```
 var option = os.AddVariable<int>("Option", "Value to set");